We’ve rounded up the best bike tech products, cycling gadgets and stationary bikes to give cyclists a welcome gear change…

 The 120-hour battery life is great for enduro rides, while Vector 3 is easily transferable between bikes.
 ANT+/Bluetooth hooks up with your bike computer and watch.

-This wonderfully simple, subtle and sleek bike computer is built for riders who just want basic data, such as speed and distance.
+This wonderfully simple, subtle and sleek bike computer is built for riders who just want basic data, such as speed and distance, making it one of the best cycling gadgets we tested.

 The Cateye Quick is minimal, lightweight (just 24g) and weatherproof, with an inverted LCD screen that’s visible in all conditions.